rule-master/rule-master-backend/README.md

 python server.py
 ```

-3. The FastAPI server will start at `http://localhost:8000`

 4. The Streamlit UI will automatically launch at `http://localhost:8501`
    - You can access the user interface by opening your browser and navigating to:
    ```